TurnerKaminski/TurnerKaminski/README.md

 ## Welcome to my GitHub profile!

-I am a recent graduate of UCLA with a BS in Electrical Engineering and a tech breadth in Computer Science.
-I am currently pursuing a role in Embedded Software Engineering.
+- 🎓 I am a recent graduate of UCLA with a BS in Electrical Engineering and a tech breadth in Computer Science.

+- 🔍 I am currently pursuing a role in Embedded Software Engineering.

-My pinned repositories are all projects I have worked on and would love for you to take a look!
+- 📜 My pinned repositories are all projects I have worked on and would love for you to take a look!

+- 📫 Please reach out at turnerkam@g.ucla.edu if you would like to contact me.

 <!--
 **TurnerKaminski/TurnerKaminski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.